tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - cathepsins (lysosomal proteases) and thymus-specific serine protease alter MHC ligand repertoire presented to T cells during development, helps positive selection
 ### Antigen presentation in the medulla
  - transcriptional noise (low level transcription of any gene) may expose developing thymocytes to antigenic diversity of peripheral tissue (tissue-restricted antigens) without those peripheral antigens needing to be transited to thymus, not just inherent leaky gene expression but rather promiscuous gene expression and a distinct property of medullary thymic epithelial cells (1-3% of these cells express a particular tissue-restricted antigen but the cells get replace weekly changing topology of antigen expression in medulla)
+# Anti-PD-1 and anti-CTLA-4 therapies in cancer: mechanisms of action, efficacy, and limitations
+## Cancers evade and inhibit immune responses
+ - cytokines (like IL-12) also help effective T cell stimulation
+ - immunoediting: selection of clones able to avoid immune system leading to tumor establishment
+ - evasion mechanisms: downregulation of tumor antigens or MHC class I, use of inhibitory cytokines (IL-10, TGF-beta), use of inhibitory Tregs, Bregs, or myeloid-derived suppressor cells, or inhibitory receptors (PD-1, CTLA-4)
+## Immune exhaustion contributes to immune dysfunction in cancer
+ - exhaustion can lead to deletion (following progressive loss of proliferative potential and effector functions)
+## The immune checkpoint receptor CTLA-4
+ - CTLA-4 expressed by Tregs, also CD4<sup>+</sup> T cells upon activation, also exhausted T cells
+ - CTLA-4 outcompetes CD28 for CD80/86 ligands and can remove ligands CD80/86 from APC surface via trans-endocytosis
+ - CTLA-4 increases activation threshold of T cells (limits CD28-mediated signaling during antigen presentation to reduce immune responses to weak antigens like self/tumor antigens)
+## The immune checkpoint receptor PD-1
+ - follicular helper T cells constitutively express PD-1
+ - PD-1 expressed by activated/induced T cells (TCR stimulation or cytokines like IL-2/7/15/21 or TGF-beta)
+ - IFN-gamma upregulates PD-L1/2
+## CTLA-4, PD-1, and their ligands in cancer
+ - CTLA-4 expression on tumors associated with decreased survival in nasopharyngeal carcinoma but increased survival in NSCLC
+ - CTLA-4 blockade likely mostly impacts T cell activation in draining lymph node when CTLA-4 expressing Tregs remove CD80/86 from surface of APCs (reducing their ability to stimulate tumor-specific T cells), possibly also at tumor site as exhauted CTLA-4 expressing T cells and Tregs accumulate in tumor microenvironment
+ - PD-1 blockade thought to act mainly at effector stage of immune response
+## Limitations of immune checkpoint inhibitors
+ - selection for tumor cells that can evade immune system (perhaps they lose MHC class I or IFN-gamma response elements)
+ - ICB can induce upregulation of other inhibitory receptors
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)